Counting and effective rigidity in algebra and geometry: Main tools: Geometric counting results

 \begin{enumerate} \item $B^\prime$ is ramified at all real places and at at least one finite prime of $k$, \item $B^\prime$ admits embeddings of $L_1,\dots,L_N$. \end{enumerate}

-Proposition \ref{proposition:alwaysexistsderived} then shows that if $\calO^\prime$ is a maximal order of $B^\prime$ then $\Gamma_{\calO^\prime}$ is an arithmetic Kleinian group whose quotient orbifold contains closed geodesics of lengths $\ell_1,\dots,\ell_N$.
+Proposition \ref{proposition:alwaysexistsderived} then shows that if $\calO^\prime$ is a maximal order of $B^\prime$ then $\Gamma_{\calO^\prime}$ is an arithmetic Kleinian group whose quotient orbifold has geodesics with complex lengths $\ell_1,\dots,\ell_N$.
 Putting these together, we see that $N_{\ell_1,\dots,\ell_N}(V)$ is asymptotic to the number of isomorphism classes of quaternion algebras over $k$ which are ramified at all real places of $k$ and which admit embeddings of $L_1,\dots,L_N$.
 (Note that all but finitely many quaternion algebras over $k$ ramify at a finite prime of $k$.)
 The first assertion is an immediate consequence of this.